Privileges

 • You can use the ALTER USER privileges to change the SYS user password and get full access.

-Access Rights for SQL Statements
+Access rights for SQL statements

-USAGE Privilege
+USAGE privilege

-Exasol provides you with an option to implement this by defining privileges for the users.
-A user should have USE ANY SCHEMA or USAGE object privilege on a particular schema to see the schema and access the objects contained in the schema.
+The visibility of the metadata of schemas may need to be restricted because of security and/or privacy reasons.
+You can control this by defining usage privileges for the users.
+A user must have either the USE ANY SCHEMA privilege or the USAGE object privilege on a particular schema to see the schema and access the objects in it.

 By default, all users get the USE ANY SCHEMA system privilege because they are granted to PUBLIC role.
 This allows users to see all the schemas.
 To limit this, you can revoke the USE ANY SCHEMA system privilege from PUBLIC role and grant USAGE privilege on schemas to user roles or users.